Tumbleweed-64/NautilusUB/README.md

 # 2024 UPDATE

-V2 is coming in the next week!
-It will be kept on a separate repo like Tumbleweed-64/NautilusV2.
+Version 2.00 is officially released!
+You can find it at [Tumbleweed-64/NautilusV2](https://github.com/Tumbleweed-64/NautilusV2).
 V2 includes insane graphical upgrades like CSS animations, and some new cursed queries.
 Start an issue if a query is blocked, because that's pretty common with schools.